-The emphasis I place on the removal of devitalized teeth and chronically-diseased tonsils is one of the better-known aspects of my work, but also one of the most criticized and misunderstood.
+The emphasis I place on the removal of devitalised teeth and chronically-diseased tonsils is one of the better-known aspects of my work, but also one of the most criticised and misunderstood.
 I do not, for instance, recommend that healthy tonsils and teeth be removed from a healthy person.
-But I believe if they are diseased, they cause the body's natural resistance to be lowered, thus acting as an important contributory factor to tumor development.
+But I believe if they are diseased, they cause the body's natural resistance to be lowered, thus acting as an important contributory factor to tumour development.
 In these cases, I insist on their removal.

 These early successes encouraged me to persevere with tonsillectomies.
 Before making them virtually obligatory in my clinic, forty percent of those who died there did so from heart attacks.
 Afterwards the figure dropped to five percent.
 This, I contend, is incontrovertible proof that tonsillogenic toxins find their way into the bloodstream and eventually can cause, for instance, a fatal myocardial disease.
 This is one reason why more people die from heart disease than from any other.

-In addition, my experience shows a direct connection between dental and tonsillar foci and many of the illnesses responsible for early debilitation and untimely invalidizing.
+In addition, my experience shows a direct connection between dental and tonsillar foci and many of the illnesses responsible for early debilitation and untimely invalidising.

 It has long been generally accepted that head foci may give rise to almost all kinds of chronic, and certain acute diseases, such as-to mention a few-the manifold varieties of rheumatic and cardiovascular conditions.
 The removal of such foci is today a routine part in the conventional treatment of those diseases.
 However, the fact that head foci are also a contributory cause in the development of neoplasia, by lowering resistance, has received all too little acknowledgement.